 Western medicine finds its primary sources in Greece.
 But the real change came with Hippocrates and his school.
 Born in 460 BC, Hippocrates wanted to break away from the way medicine of the time was practiced, which was closer to magic, and develop a system of medical reasoning based on rational thinking.
-Infertility was recognized as a medical problem which needed diagnosis and treatment and women were not subject to exclusion because of it.
-Hippocrates was well aware of the problems of infertility and theorized a number of causes for it and had formulated numerous treatment options.
+Infertility was recognized as a medical problem that needed diagnosis and treatment and women were not subject to exclusion because of it.
+Hippocrates was well aware of the problems of infertility and theorized several causes for it and formulated numerous treatment options.

-“When a cervix is closed too tightly the inner orifice must be opened using a special mixture of red nitre, cumin, resin and honey.
+“When a cervix is closed too tightly the inner orifice must be opened using a special mixture of red niter, cumin, resin, and honey.
 Or it could be dilated by inserting a hollow leaden probe into the uterus enabling emollient substances to be poured in”.
-Despite these “advances”, women in Greek times, were considered as a “chastised male”, an inferior creature.
-The uterus was considered an irrational soul and to be at the origin of all sorts of ills.
+Despite these “advances”, women in Greek times, were considered "chastised male", and inferior creatures.
+The uterus was considered an irrational soul and to be the origin of all sorts of ills.
 Aristotle and Plato both thought that a woman emits a substance during coitus, necessary for fertilization.

-The role of the gods were just as important during the Roman era.
+The role of the gods was just as important during the Roman era.
 During the feast for Mars, the priests to this god would run through the city whipping the bellies of infertile women with a goatskin whip.
 Many Roman physicians believed that conception took place right after menstruation.
-The period prior to menstruation was infertile because the uterus was “overloaded”.
-Galien (130-200 AD), believed that the phases of the moon had an effect on the feminine cycle.
-There was little advancements in the treatment of infertility during Roman times.
+The period before menstruation was infertile because the uterus was “overloaded”.
+Galien (130-200 AD), believed that the phases of the moon affected the feminine cycle.
+There were few advancements in the treatment of infertility during Roman times.